aozisik/Translatable/readme.md

     $book->name; // Book, if App::getLocale() returns "en"

 *Activated language is determined by `App::getLocale()`

 ## Pros and Cons##

-Let's start with good news:
+Let's start with pros:

-	1) You need no additional tables,
++ No additional tables to store translations,
-	2) no significant code change,
++ No significant change in code required,
-	3) no complicated stuff
++ No migrations, no configuration, no nothing

-Just works out of the box.
+Just add the trait to your model and it works out of the box.

 However there are some drawbacks

-	1) Sorting can be a problem as localized fields will basically store json serializations.
+- Sorting can be a problem as localized fields will basically store json serializations.
-	2) You may need to do some prep work to get it to work with your existing data.
+- If you have existing data, you should store them in the same format as this trait does.
-	3) You may need to turn some VARCHAR's into TEXT's depending on your current database design.
+- You may need to turn some VARCHAR's into TEXT's depending on your current database design.

+---

-Overall, this is a very practical approach and it is dead simple to use it.
+Overall, I believe this to be a very practical approach and it is quite simple to implement.

-I am open to your suggestions.
+I am open to suggestions.
 Pull requests and bug reports are welcomed.